olivif/github-discovery/ideas.md

 * last updated

 ## Heuristics
-* contains contribute/contributing .md or words in any md files
+* [x] contains contribute/contributing .md or words in any md files
+* [x] doesnt contain the words deprecated
 * owner number of followers?
 * number of contributors
 * tags - what are tags?